veden/Rampant/README.md

 # Rampant Tactics
-Factorio Mod - Improves the enemies tactics by using potential fields/pheromones allowing probing of defenses, retreats, reinforcements, counterattacking, breaching, raids, rallying death cry, and player hunting.
-Uses nonhoming blockable biter projectiles.
-Adds new Enemies (disabled by default).
+Factorio Mod - Improves the enemies tactics by using potential fields (pheromones) allowing probing of defenses, retreats, reinforcements, counterattacking, breaching, raids, rallying death cry, and player hunting.
+Uses blockable biter projectiles.
+Adds new Enemies which can be disabled in mod settings.
 Difficulty setting in mod options menu.

 # Site